Using the Changes in this Release

 Date

-The entry date of the open credit (the date the credit was added to the account). -
+The date the credit was added to the account. -

 Type

-The credit document type (PS Cash Payments, PS Charge Returns, AR Credit Adjustments, AR Payment Entry Session, and PS Payment Posting Session). -
+The credit document type (including PS Cash Payments, PS Charge Returns, AR Credit Adjustments, AR Payment Entry Session, and PS Payment Posting Session). -

 Transaction Document